What Is Epiphany Anyway? Shedding light on the least understood part of the Church Year

 For additional material from the Calvin Institute of Christian Worship, click here.

-Arlo D. Duba is professor of worship emeritus and retired dean of the University of Dubuque Theological Seminary and now lives in retirement in Hot Springs, Arkansas.
+Arlo D. Duba (1929-2023) was professor of worship and dean of the University of Dubuque Theological Seminary.
+Duba's contributions to thoughtful, rich, and Biblically rooted worship practices continue to bless the church.

 (2024-04)

-Reformed Worship 41 © September 1996 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 41 © September 1996, Calvin Institute of Christian Worship.
 Used by permission.